- This event has passed.

-Related Friday Talk: Active Imagination and the Romantic Poets
+Related Lecture: Active Imagination and the Romantic Poets

 Thomas Elsner, J.D., M.A. is a Jungian Analyst, certified Psychoanalyst with the California Medical Board, the C.G.
 Jung Study Center of Southern California, the Inter-Regional Society of Jungian Analysts, and Faculty at Pacifica Graduate Institute.
 He has taught courses on Depth Psychology and Folklore for over 10 years at Pacifica as well as internationally.
 Trained as a Jungian Analyst in Zurich, Switzerland, Thomas has been in practice since 1998.
 Prior to that he worked as an attorney.
 His upcoming book to be published by Texas A&M in early 2019 is on Coleridge and The Rime of the Ancient Mariner.